SIMEXP/fmriprep-denoise-benchmark/_sources/ohbm2022abstract.md

 ### Conclusions

-The denosing methods involving global signal regreesion is systematically contradicting with the literature {cite:p}`ciric_benchmarking_2017` {cite:p}`parkes_evaluation_2018`.
+We could replicate findings regarding the usefulness of standard strategies (compcorr, aroma etc.), the denoising methods involving global signal regression are systematically contradicting with the literature {cite:p}`ciric_benchmarking_2017` {cite:p}`parkes_evaluation_2018`.
 Further investigation is needed.
-We will to run the same benchmark on different fMRIPrepLTS outputs and different type of parcelation scheme.
+We will run the same benchmark on different fMRIPrepLTS outputs and different types of parcellation schemes.
 The aim is to provide a software for researchers to produce the benchmark for their own dataset to select the most suitable strategy.

 ### References